 The Choking Game, premieres on Saturday, July 26 (8pm ET/PT) on Lifetime.

 When I contacted producer and director, Lane Shefter Bishop

-about the film, she told me how social media increases the pressure on kids today, giving them a sense that self-harm
+about the film, she told me how social media increases the pressure on kids today, giving them a sense that self-harm is somehow popular.

 "While social media obviously has positive aspects," Lane told me, "it can also be a time waster and doesn’t help kids develop in the same way they would if they were interacting in person with their peers.
 In terms of The Choking Game, social media unfortunately makes the choking seem cooler because it appears as if “everyone is doing it.”